 - It is important to note that there are five (5) major factors which account for 85% of the home’s value

 - 1. Location

 - 5. Quality of construction

 Every four (4) years, MPAC conducts a province-wide Assessment Update and mails Property Assessment Notices (PANs) to every property in Ontario.
-These notices will be sent out in a staggered fashion across the Province in 9 releases between April and August 2016.

 Under the phase-in provisions in the Assessment Act: